24/7 Emergency Response(707) 816-7103

 3. Time elapsed before the call

 This is the biggest controllable variable.
 Mold colonies start at 24 to 48 hours on porous materials.
 Within the first day, dry-in-place is on the table.
 Past 48 hours, the conversation shifts from drying to removal and remediation, and the bill changes accordingly.
+If you are wondering why your carpet is still wet 3 days after the leak stopped, that is the inflection point we are talking about: surface looks fine, the pad and subfloor are racing mold.
 The single most useful thing you can do to keep your water damage cost small is pick up the phone fast.
+For the minute-by-minute on what we do once we arrive, see what the first 4 hours after water damage actually look like.

 4. Materials affected